Christmas decoration

 Raw Orahnjaca rolls

-Important: preheat the oven to 180˚C before you start to stuff the dough.
+Important: preheat the oven to 180˚C before stuffing the dough.
 Put the dough in the oven and bake it for 40 minutes to 180˚C.

 Coating Orahnjaca with egg yolks